-Minnesota State Colleges and Universities’ Centers of Excellence were created in 2005 as an initiative of the Governor and enacted and funded by the legislature per Minnesota Session Law 2005, Chapter 107, Article 2, Section 31, M.S.136F.31.
-Four centers were established in 2006 and four additional centers were formed in 2013 in response to MnSCU’s 2012 Workforce Assessment Initiative, sponsored collaboratively with the Minnesota Department of Employment and Economic Development and the Minnesota State Chamber of Commerce.
+The Centers of Excellence of Minnesota State were created in 2005 as an initiative of the Governor and enacted and funded by the legislature per Minnesota Session Law 2005, Chapter 107, Article 2, Section 31, M.S.136F.31.
+Four centers were established in 2006 and four additional centers were formed in 2013 in response to the 2012 Workforce Assessment Initiative, sponsored collaboratively with the colleges and universities of Minnesota State, the Minnesota Department of Employment and Economic Development and the Minnesota State Chamber of Commerce.

 The work of the Centers are focused on the system’s strategic framework and provide a strong foundation for greater collaboration among our colleges and universities.
 They are responsive to the rapid changes in industry and employment, and offer innovative teaching and learning strategies.